 Beautiful rough coloured diamonds.
 Image Credit: Rio Tinto

 Some of the oldest diamonds that we are aware of formed 3.3 billion years ago.
 To put this into perspective, the earth is considered to be 4.5 billion years old.
 These are ancient gemstones!
 The phrase ‘diamonds are forever’ comes to mind, and indeed, these gemstones will probably last for a very long time.

-Diamonds form under extreme conditions in the earth’s mantle under pressures of 60 kiloBars (60,000 times that of the pressure exerted by the atmosphere), in temperatures of 1000⁰C to 1300⁰C and at depths of 150km.
-This formula for diamond formation is specific and essential, or else the carbon atoms within would take the form of graphite, a considerably different and much softer material!
+Diamonds form under extreme conditions in the earth’s mantle under pressures of 60 kiloBars (60,000 times that of the pressure exerted by the atmosphere), in temperatures of 1,000⁰C to 1,300⁰C and at depths of 150km.
+This formula for diamond formation is specific and essential or else the carbon atoms within would take the form of graphite, a considerably different and much softer material!

 Diamonds naturally form as an octahedron.
 If they are a particularly high colour and clarity, they are known as a ‘glassy’.
 Crystal faces can have features such as trigons, which are triangular etch pits, or they can have surface graining, which looks like raised lines following the outline of a crystal face.

 Trigons on Diamond.
 Image credit: Pat Daly.

-Care and Caution
+Diamond Care and Caution

-They can, however, chip or break, especially if they are heavily included, so exhibit a bit of caution when wearing them.
+They can, however, chip or break, especially if they are heavily included, so take a bit of caution when wearing them.
 Otherwise, they are an ideal gemstone not only for their colour, lustre and durability, but also for their overall historical appeal and their nearly miraculous journey from the earth’s mantle to being set into jewellery for all to enjoy.

 For centuries, diamonds have symbolised love, devotion and commitment.
 Image Credit: Unsplash.